Memberships Experts Shop Join Now Login

 Postnatal Return to Running - Am I Ready?

-• You are more than 3 months postnatal;
+• You are more than three months postnatal;

 • You don’t have any leaking or prolapse symptoms (a feeling of heaviness in the vagina);